Coron Travel Itinerary (2 – 5 Days): Shipwrecks, Lagoons and Secret Beaches

 If you’re not keen on the idea of sharing a boat with 10-12 strangers, you can rent a private bangka boat instead.

-I managed to do this with two friends by speaking to my hotel staff.
-We arranged a good price (4500 PHP).
+I managed to do this with two friends directly at my hotel.
+We arranged a really good price (4500 PHP).

-In El Nido, you can expect to pay double or triple this amount, so Coron is the best place to get a private boat if it’s on your bucket list.
+In El Nido, we were quoted triple this amount, so Coron is the best place to rent a private boat for sure.

-If you don’t want to chance haggling a good price, you can just book a bespoke tour (private boat hire) on GetYourGuide.
+If you don’t want to chance haggling upon arrival, you can check out the bespoke private boat tour on GetYourGuide.

 For example, we asked our driver to take us to Banul Beach.
 We had the beach completely to ourselves for the entire morning.

 We then requested to see Hidden Lagoon, which is again not on the set tour itineraries.
-We were the only kayakers at the lagoon.
+We were the only people at the lagoon.

 Most island-hopping tours return to the port a couple of hours before sunset, making climbing the hill possible on the same day.